stvngrcia/Fix_My_Code_Challenge/0x00-challenge/README.md

 + 0-fizzbuzz.py: FIZZBUZZ was not being printed on numbers that where divisable by both 3 and 5.
 + 1-print_square.js: The base in parseInt was set to a hexadecimal base.
 Changed the base to be 10.
++ 2-sort.rb: The lower numbers where being added at the end of the list instead that before their higher number